GoogleCloudPlatform/professional-services/examples/web-instrumentation/README.md

 Before running tests, consider first setting up
 [log exports](https://cloud.google.com/logging/docs/export).
-to BigQuery for more targetted log queries to analyse the results of your load tests or production issues.
+to BigQuery for more targeted log queries to analyse the results of your load tests or production issues.

-Create a BQ dataset for the container logs
+Create a BQ dataset to export the container logs to

 ```shell
 bq --location=US mk -d \